Jaden Craig

-Jaden Craig is an American football quarterback for the Harvard Crimson.
+Jaden Craig is an American football quarterback for the TCU Horned Frogs.
+He previously played for the Harvard Crimson.

 Early life

-Craig grew up in Montclair, New Jersey and attended Seton Hall Preparatory School.
+Craig grew up in Montclair, New Jersey, and attended Seton Hall Preparatory School.
 As a junior, he completed 71 of 120 pass attempts for 794 yards and ten touchdowns.
 Craig committed to play college football at Harvard.

 College career

 Craig did not play in any games during his freshman season.
 He started the final three games of his sophomore season and passed for 775 yards and four touchdowns and also rushed for 135 yards and seven touchdowns.
 Craig was named second team All-Ivy League after passing for 2,430 yards with 23 passing touchdowns and three interceptions as a junior.
-During his senior season, he set set a new school record for career touchdowns passes.
+During his senior season, he set set a new school record for career touchdown passes.
+Craig was named first-team All-Ivy League after passing for 2,869 passing yards with 25 touchdown passes and seven interceptions.
+After the end of the season Craig entered the NCAA transfer portal.

+Craig transferred to TCU for his final season of collegiate eligibility.